 Also, . . . dealers’ reduced-rate financing may be available only on certain slow-selling makes and models. . . .

 Finally, car buyers who want dealer financing often find their choices limited to current dealer stock.

-As for credit cards, please see our article entitled “Credit Cards.”
+As for credit card usage, please see our article entitled “Credit Cards.”

 There are at least two types of borrowing that should almost always be avoided: Loans by mail and income tax refund-anticipation loans.
 Both carry very high interest rates.
 Some loans by mail may charge annualized interest rates well in excess of 30%, and the rates on income tax refund-anticipation loans can be even higher.
 According to a study cited in The Wall Street Journal, the annualized interest rate for loans on an average income tax refund was an astounding 85%.

-Decide which debts should be paid off first.
-From a strictly financial standpoint, debts carrying the highest interest rates should be paid off before those having lower interest rates.
-For example, it would be more prudent to pay off a credit card balance that carries an 18% interest rate than to pre-pay on a mortgage with an 8% interest rate, especially if the interest on the mortgage is tax-deductible.
-However, there may be psychological reasons why a person might choose to prepay on their mortgage, rather than apply the extra money toward paying off a credit card balance.
+It is important to decide which of your debts should be paid off first.
+From a strictly financial standpoint, debts carrying the highest interest rates should be paid off before those having significantly lower interest rates.
+For example, it would be more prudent to pay off a credit card balance that carries an 18% interest rate than to pre-pay on a mortgage with a 5% interest rate, especially if you can take an income tax deduction for the interest on the mortgage.
+On the other hand, there may be a psychological reason (e.g., a greater sense of relief) why a person might choose to prepay on their mortgage, rather than apply extra money toward paying off a credit card balance.

-If any of your sources of credit can be provided by more than one lender, comparison shop once or twice each year to determine if the lender from whom you are getting your credit still has the best rates.
-However, take into consideration not only the differences in the interest rates being offered, but also any costs that you would incur as a result of making a change.
+If your preferred type of credit can be provided by more than one lending company, comparison shop periodically to determine if the lender that is providing your credit still has the best rates.
+Take into consideration not only the differences in the interest rates being offered, but also any fees that you would incur as a result of making a change.